-A healthy family habit is much more than a mere activity practised at home.
+Family habits are much more than a mere activity practised at home to form a healthy family.
 It is a way of life that brings the entire family together and strengthens the eternal bond of love and support shared by each member of the clan.
 Early childhood is the perfect time to inculcate healthy family habits in your child since they are more likely to grow into it and remain in the pink of health in their later years.
-We are going to discuss in more details about healthy family habits.
+We are going to discuss in more details about healthy family habits and characteristics of a Healthy Family.

-Let’s take a look at the top 7 healthy habits that promote healthy living and help in shaping the future of your child.
+Let’s take a look at the top 7 healthy habits that promote healthy family and help in shaping the future of your child.

-This is a part of a healthy habit to encourage your little one to spend time playing outdoors to ensure they are fit and active since regular exercise and healthy families are synonymous with each other.
-It also doubles as quality time to bond with your little one.
-You can either opt for a fitness activity like yoga and aerobics or go in for a sporty affair like running and swimming.
+This is a part of a healthy family habit to encourage your little one to spend time playing outdoors to ensure they are fit and active since regular exercise and healthy families are synonymous with each other.
+It also doubles as quality time to bond with your child.
+You can either opt for a fitness activity like yoga and aerobics or go in for a sporty affair like running on park and swimming.
 You can also consider going for cricket coaching classes or take basketball lessons together, to learn a sport and remain fit at the same time.

 Reading a story to your child every night is one of the best practises a healthy habit, and it can be more advantageous than you can imagine.
 Not only will it encourage them to read, open up a world of imagination, trigger their writing talent and develop their listening skills, but it will also help them find comfort in the tone of your voice and the warmth of your hug.
 Furthermore, the healthy family habit of reading to your child will bring in a regular bedtime routine, and help them fall asleep faster and sleep better.

 Weekends and family time have always gone hand-in-hand.
-Let your family know about your plans or start a discussion on what can be done, so your children will look forward to the weekend.
-It is a way of showing your commitment to a healthy habit and gives out the message that even you are excited to spend your free time with them.
+Let your family know about your plans or start a discussion on what can be done, so your children will look forward to every weekend with excitement.
+It is a way of showing your commitment to a healthy family and gives out the message that even you are excited to spend your free time with them.
 The plans don’t need to be too extravagant.
 You can opt for simple and fun activities for kids like going to the beach and indulging in some delicious pani-puri or take them for the latest animated film of their choice.
 However, try your best to stick to the plans made, as a broken promise may lead to a broken heart.

 No list of healthy family habits is complete without the benefits of healthy food.
 Encouraging your child to have a nutritious diet is one of the pillars of good parenting.
 Instead of forcing your children to eat their vegetables, enlighten them on the nutritional benefits they offer.
 For example, ask them to eat more carrots for a healthy vision or drink milk for strong bones.
 This way, they will know why they are asked to do it and will make it a way of life, rather than something to do just because you said so.
 You can also encourage your child to help out in the kitchen and cook up a storm with easy recipes, so they know the nutritional value of what they eat.